 The City of Dublin participates in the National Night Out campaign, which is designed to promote civic pride and unity among neighbors who share an anti-drug and anti-crime stance.

 National Night Out was introduced by the National Association of Town Watch (NATW) in 1984 and began as a concept for generating greater crime prevention involvement among residents.
 What started with residents simply leaving their porch lights on soon progressed to something bigger: neighbors organizing cookouts, parades, contests, neighborhood walks, festivals, rallies, and community service events, such as a park clean-up.
 Today, more than 35 million people and over 15,000 communities participate in National Night Out!

-This year, National Night Out will take place on Tuesday, August 7, 2018.
+This year, National Night Out will take place on Tuesday, August 6, 2019.
 Dublin Police officers, Alameda County Fire officials, and City leaders will visit many of the events throughout Dublin.
-Please check back in Summer 2019 for information on how you can register your National Night Out event with the City in order to receive visits from Dublin Police and other officials on National Night Out, please complete the registration form.
+In order to receive visits from Dublin Police, Alameda County Fire, and other officials on National Night Out, please complete the registration form.

 For more information about National Night Out, contact the Crime Prevention Unit at 925-833-6677 or 925-833-6686.